-Prior to June 15, 2024, the 2024 Notes are convertible only under the following circumstances: (1) during any calendar quarter commencing after December 31, 2019, if, for at least 20 trading days (whether or not consecutive) during the 30 consecutive trading day period ending on the last trading day of the immediately preceding calendar quarter, the last reported sale price of our common stock on such trading day is greater than or equal to 130% of the applicable conversion price on such trading day; (2) during the five consecutive business day period after any ten consecutive trading day period in which, for each day of that period, the trading price per \$1,000 principal amount of 2024 Notes for such trading day; or (3) upon the occurrence of specified corporate transactions.
+Prior to June 15, 2024, the 2024 Notes were convertible only under the following circumstances: (1) during any calendar quarter commencing after December 31, 2019, if, for at least 20 trading days (whether or not consecutive) during the 30 consecutive trading day period ending on the last trading day of the immediately preceding calendar quarter, the last reported sale price of our common stock on such trading day is greater than or equal to 130% of the applicable conversion price on such trading day; (2) during the five consecutive business day period after any ten consecutive trading day period in which, for each day of that period, the trading price per \$1,000 principal amount of 2024 Notes for such trading day; or (3) upon the occurrence of specified corporate transactions.
 The first condition was satisfied from the calendar quarter ended September 30, 2020 through the calendar quarter ended March 31, 2022.
-However, this condition was not met for the calendar quarter ended June 30, 2022 through the calendar quarter ended June 30, 2023, but was met for the calendar quarter ended September 30, 2022 through the calendar quarter ended Dure 31, 2023 or March 31, 2024.
-On and after June 15, 2024, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert all or a portion of their 2024 Notes at any time, regardless of the foregoing circumstances.
-There have been no conversions as of August 3, 2024.
+However, this condition was not met for the calendar quarter ended June 30, 2022 through the calendar quarter ended June 30, 2023, but was met for the calendar quarter ended June 30, 2022 through the calendar quarters ended December 31, 2023 or March 31, 2024.
+On and after June 15, 2024, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders were able to convert all or a portion of their 2024 Notes at any time, regardless of the foregoing circumstances.